UPDATE – APRIL 2019: I’ve now completed the 1200 mile walk, and completely worn the boots out. Here is a link to my full review of the boots.

 The top of the boots have an open, breathable mesh, which will be the only part of the boot that can breathe.
 With the waterproof lining, they instantly feel warmer than non-Goretex boots, which is exactly what I want for winter walking.
 I do not intend to use the 345s in the summer – I prefer a non-lined boot in warm weather so my feet can breathe.

 So – the Roclite 345 boots look and feel perfect for my trip.
 I am looking forward to setting off in these without any worries.
-I don’t really expect them to last the full 1,300 mile distance – I don’t think any boot could that starts off this lightweight and this comfortable.
-But let’s see… I will post updates as I go.
-You can read more about the planning for my Land’s End to John O’Groats walk here.
+I don’t really expect them to last the full 1,300 mile distance – but they did last the distance unbelievably; UPDATE – APRIL 2019: I’ve now completed the walk, and you can read my full review of the boots here.